swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// elements, then this reallocates the array's storage to grow its capacity,
   /// using a geometric growth rate.
   ///
-  /// - Parameter item: The element to append to the collection.
+  /// - Parameter item: The element to append to the array.
   ///
   /// - Complexity: O(1)
   public mutating func append(_ item: consuming Element)